ahany42/Calculator/README.md

-Simple calculator,length converter and area calculator using java
+Simple calculator and length convertor